 There will inevitably come a time when the effort needed to do the workout will conflict with the body’s low energy levels.

-A pre-workout routine, such as making yourself a shake or snack, reviewing your performance stats from your last session, or simply putting on your workout clothes and filling up your water bottle will trigger motivation.
+When you procrastinate and think, “I don’t want to do this today,” one way to overcome this thought is to start your pre-training routine anyway.
+A pre-workout routine, such as making yourself a shake or snack, reviewing your performance stats from your last session, or simply putting on your workout clothes and filling up your water bottle, will trigger motivation.

 It’s about consistency.

-Once you have your gear on and you start the process, the brain wants to finish what it started, which can help you feel motivated, even during the slowest or most exhausting days.
+“I first focused on what I could do and built from there,” he says.
+“Instead of making significant commitments, I started slowly.”
+Once you have your gear on and start the process, the brain wants to finish what it started, which can help you feel motivated, even during the slowest or most exhausting days.

 2. Choose clothing and equipment that are comfortable